Justin Jacobs: Sports analytics

 Jacobs also independently develops prediction models on data obtained from the National Collegiate Athletic Association NCAA and the National Basketball Association NBA.
 These methods range from score predictions of NCAA and NBA games based on several factors such as recent player performance, past positional match-ups and referee assignments to ranking algorithms based on win-loss models, player injuries, locations, and times of day.
 In his 2015 recent rankings algorithm, Jacobs' predicted 65 of 68 NCAA Division One Men's Basketball Teams that would make the field of 68 for the annual March Madness National Championship tournament.
 In contrast, Joe Lunardi of ESPN predicted 65 correct.
 In 2016, Jacobs' model correctly selected 65 of the 68 NCAA teams selected to the NCAA Tournament, again tying Lunardi.
 In 2017, Jacobs' model correctly selected all 68 of the 68 NCAA teams selected to the NCAA Tournament, this time beating the ESPN results that had 67 selected.

 Jacobs maintains a website called Squared2020: Squared Statistics.
 Jacobs uses the site to break down basketball analytics and provide insight into advanced modeling techniques for spatial temporal data.
 In December 2017, Jacobs announced his signing to the Orlando Magic as a Senior Basketball Researcher.

+Starting in 2022, Jacobs started the cataloguing of a stint database for NBA games prior to the 1996-1997 NBA season—the first season of play-by-play data.
+By December 25, 2025, Jacobs had accounted for 2,068 games from the 1984-1985 season through the 1995-1996 season—a total of 413,259 possessions logged.
+From this database, Jacobs produces Regularized Adjusted Plus-Minus (RAPM) tables that highlight the top players of that era.

+Jacobs' work led him to guest appearances on shows such as the Basketball Illuminati discussing detailed historical player analyses such as the over-inflation of steal totals for then-Defensive Player of the Year Award Winner Michael Jordan.